Bishalsarang/HCI-bot/README.md

 ## How to run
 - `pip install requests`
  - Add your *username* and *password* inside ***hci_bot.py*** file
+ - Update *maximum_level_to_reach* which is *5* by default to reach maximum level you want to reach or update the variables accordingly to reach certain rank or achieve certain XPs.
 - `python hci_bot.py`

 ## Screenshots: